dorjeduck/pytree-snapshots/README.md

 # PyTree Snapshots

-A lightweight and flexible manager for capturing and managing `PyTree` snapshots in JAX, currently in Beta.
+A lightweight and flexible manager for capturing and managing data snapshots in Python.
+While built with JAX PyTrees in mind, it works seamlessly with any Python object, offering a versatile solution for snapshotting and restoring complex data structures.

 ## Features

-- Save and retrieve snapshots of PyTrees.
+- **Capture and Manage Snapshots**: Save and retrieve snapshots of data structures with ease.
-- Metadata and tagging support.
-- Snapshot query support.
+- **General-Purpose Compatibility**: Works seamlessly with any Python object.
+- **Metadata and Tagging**: Organize snapshots with metadata and tags for better discoverability.
+- **Advanced Query Support**: Perform complex searches using metadata, tags, time ranges, or custom criteria.
+- **Deepcopy and Compression Options**: Fine-tune storage and retrieval behavior to balance performance and memory usage.
+- **Designed for PyTrees**: Includes specialized features for JAX PyTrees, such as validation and transformations.

 ## Installation